sftcd/happykey/README.md

-As of now, when the ``-T`` commnand line argument is used, the JSON file of test vectors is loaded into an array of ``hpke_tv_t`` and I just pick the first one that matches my chosen suite, then print out various intermediate values on the way to checking the ciphertext from ``hpke_enc()`` matches the test vector... and that now works.
+As of now, when the ``-T`` commnand line argument is used, the JSON file of test vectors is loaded into an array of ``hpke_tv_t`` and I just pick the first one that matches my chosen mode/suite, then print out various intermediate values on the way to checking the ciphertext from ``hpke_enc()`` matches the test vector... and that now works.
 (That means ``-T thing`` is the same for all values of "thing" for now - will add code for selecting stuff later when I get